Best Of17 min read

 6. Integrations — Does it talk to QuickBooks, Procore, or your estimating software?

-I also pulled feedback from other contractors and small construction business owners who've used these tools in real-world conditions — not just people reviewing software from a coffee shop.
+I also pulled feedback from other contractors and small construction business owners who've used these tools in actual, real-world conditions — not just people reviewing software from a coffee shop.

 Quick Comparison Table — Best Project Management Tools for Construction Teams